 Usually, men have 3 to 5 erections during the night as they sleep.
 Your doctor may use an overnight erection test to see whether you’re able to get an erection.

 For this test, you will place a device around your penis before you go to sleep.
 It measures how many erections you have and how strong they are.
 A simpler version of this test uses a special plastic ring around your penis.
 If you get an erection, the ring breaks.

 If the test shows that you can get erections, it’s more likely that the ED is caused by something mental or emotional.

 An injection test is also called an intracavernosal test.
 Your doctor injects a medicine into the base of your penis that should give you an erection.
 If you don’t get one, you may have a problem with blood flow to your penis.

 Sometimes called Doppler ultrasound, this is another way to check blood flow to the penis.
 It may be used along with the injection test.

 Your doctor takes a device that looks like a wand and holds it over your penis.
 It uses sound waves to create a video of your blood vessels so your doctor can look at blood flow.

 Mental Health Exam

 If it looks more likely that a mental or emotional issue is the source of the problem, your doctor will ask you standard questions about your mental well-being.
-They help him check for depression, anxiety, and other common causes of erectile dysfunction.
+They help them check for depression, anxiety, and other common causes of erectile dysfunction.

 If you have a regular sexual partner, your doctor may ask to talk to the two of you together.
-This can help him learn more about your relationship and how it might affect your ability to get and keep erections.
+This can help them learn more about your relationship and how it might affect your ability to get and keep erections.